 5. Course rules Standard 5.11 AQTF 2021 Standards for Accredited Courses 5.2 Entry requirements There are no specific entry requirements for this course.
 Learners are best equipped to achieve the course outcomes if they have as a minimum, language, literacy and numeracy skills that are equivalent to Level 2 of the Australian Core Skill Framework.
 Learners with language, literacy and numeracy skills at lower levels than those suggested will require additional support to successfully undertake the qualifications.
 6. Assessment Standard 5.12 and 5.14 AQTF 2021 Standards for Accredited Courses 6.1 Assessment strategy All assessment, including Recognition of Prior Learning (RPL), must be compliant with the requirements of: Standard 1 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guidelines 4.1 and 4.2 of the VRQA Guidelines for VET Providers, or the Standards for Registered Training Organisations 2015 (SRTOs), or the relevant standards and Guidelines for RTOs at the time of assessment.
 A holistic process to assessment that integrates several units in practical tasks or projects is encouraged.
 Assessment must focus on renewable energy within the industry context of each unit.
 Core units must be delivered and assessed before commencement of elective units.
 This sequencing is required to ensure the safety of learners and maintain the integrity and intention of the course in providing pathways into the renewable energy industry.
 Units of competency may be assessed in a real or simulated environment that reflects a realistic workplace setting.
-Assessment strategies must therefore ensure that:

-assessment process and guidance given for future options time allowance to complete a task is reasonable and reflect industry expectations.
+Assessment strategies must therefore ensure that: all assessments are valid, reliable, flexible and fair learners are informed of the context and purpose of the assessment and the assessment process feedback is provided to learners about the outcomes of the assessment process and guidance given for future options time allowance to complete a task is reasonable and reflect industry expectations.
 Assessment strategies should be designed to: cover a range of skills and knowledge required to demonstrate achievement of the intended outcomes collect evidence on a number of occasions to suit a variety of contexts and situations be appropriate to the skills, knowledge, methods of delivery and needs and characteristics of learners assist assessors to interpret evidence consistently be equitable to all groups of learners. • be valid, reliable, flexible, and fair inform learners of the context and purpose of the assessment The following assessment methods are appropriate for units of competency in this accredited course: written and/or oral questioning to assess required knowledge direct observation of practical tasks, processes and procedures simulated activities problem solving activities practical projects reports and portfolios.
 Assessment strategies for the imported units should be consistent with the Assessment Requirements for the relevant training packages or accredited courses.
-6.2 Assessor competencies Assessment must be undertaken by a person or persons in accordance with: Standard 1.4 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guideline 3 of the VRQA Guidelines for VET Providers, or the Standards for Registered Training Organisations 2015 (SRTOs), or the relevant standards and Guidelines for RTOs at the time of assessment.
+6.2 Assessor competencies Assessment must be undertaken by a person or persons in accordance with: Standard 1.4 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guideline 3 of the VRQA Guidelines for VET Providers, or • the Standards for Registered Training Organisations 2015 (SRTOs), or • the relevant standards and Guidelines for RTOs at the time of assessment.